 🐓 Ingredients

-- Blueberries: used as a swap for grapes, they burst and go jammy when cooked in the oven.
+- Blueberries - used as a swap for grapes, they burst and go jammy when cooked in the oven.

-- Maple syrup: the sweetness in the dressing.
+- Maple syrup - the sweetness in the dressing.

-- Olive oil: the base of the dressing.
+- Olive oil - the base of the dressing.

-Grapes are a somewhat debated food in terms of histamine.
+Swap blueberries for grapes.
+If they work for you, grapes can be used as a swap.
+Just to note for my low histamine readers that they are a somewhat debated food in terms of histamine.
 The SIGHI list rates them as low histamine (0 on their list), but other lists rate them higher.

 🔪 Step by step instructions